 - Maintain social distances during the course except when playing.

 - If a candidate volunteers to coach, he/she should bring his/her own pennies, cones and balls for the session and must sanitize all the equipment prior to the field session.

 - If a candidate becomes ill after the course, he/she must notify Tara Daniel, the Georgia Soccer Coaching Administrator, right away, so she can notify all the course participants.

 This course covers the recreational-level age groups U6 to U8 and is free for Georgia Soccer members.

 Please note that these state-level recreational courses are not part of the US Soccer pathway and are offered by Georgia Soccer as supplemental education.

-Course Information for the US Soccer Grassroots Licenses
+Course Information for the U.S. Soccer Grassroots Licenses

-Coaches must take the free DCC online Introduction to Coaching course in order to be eligible for the Grassroots courses.
+Coaches must take the free LC online Introduction to Coaching course in order to be eligible for the Grassroots courses.

-Prerequisite for the National D License Course: either the grassroots licenses or National E license as explained below.
+Prerequisite for the National D License Course: either the grassroots licenses or National E license as explained below

 This course provides a detailed analysis of the modern methods of coaching players of all ages.
-It involves 40 hours of instruction and testing plus 30 hours of assignments.
+It involves 40 hours of instruction and testing, plus 30 hours of assignments.
 Successful completion is based on the following phases: